Admiral-Chair/Neurodiversity_Political_Strategy/JRC_Board_of_Directors.md

 ![image](https://github.com/Admiral-Chair/Neurodiversity_Political_Strategy/blob/2def6064cb4dc5a33d5516980ea7743becc71637/JRC%20Publications.PNG)

 Not looking great...
 Well if you try the archived page you will find out that half of the links are dead.
 However...
-Luckily this is the internet and nothing is actually lost so I actually have all the PDF files on this page that are referenced.
+Luckily this is the internet and nothing is actually lost so I actually have all the PDF files on this page that are referenced:

 [Risk-Benefit Analysis of Antipsychotic Medication and Contingent Skin Shock for the Treatment of Destructive Behaviors](https://github.com/Admiral-Chair/Neurodiversity_Political_Strategy/blob/4ac81eccdbcc543f8dc9a454922b39ab5d07d7c0/A%20Risk-Benefit%20Analysis%20of%20Antipsychotic%20Medication%20and%20Contingent.pdf)